+4.3 Reason Three

-Reason Three: Self/other assessor relative conativism is a better interpretation of how a third-party would view the disagreement between Mary and Jeremy.
-Suppose that Freddie organises his self- and other-directed attitudes around the relation of physical-cum-psychological continuity (that is, the relation that is satisfied between x and y just when y is both psychologically and physically continuous with x).
+Assessor relative conativism is a better interpretation of how a third-party would view the disagreement between Mary and Jeremy.
+Suppose that Freddie organizes his self-directed and other-directed attitudes around the relation of physical-cum-psychological continuity (that is, the relation that is satisfied between x and y just when y is both psychologically and physically continuous with x).
 Now suppose that Freddie is listening to Mary and Jeremy.
 Jeremy tells Mary that she will not survive teletransportation, while Mary responds that she will survive.
 How should Freddie evaluate their utterances?

-According to self-directed private realiser relative conativism and public realiser relative conativism, the propositions they utter are true, or false simpliciter.
-So, if what Mary says is true (and let’s suppose it is) then Freddie should conclude that what Mary says is true, and that what Jeremy says is false.
+According to self-directed private realizer relative conativism and public realizer relative conativism, the propositions they utter are true or false simpliciter.
+If what Mary says is true (and let us suppose it is), then Freddie should conclude that what Mary says is true and that what Jeremy says is false.
 But this seems wrong.
 It seems more natural for Freddie to conclude that <Mary will survive teletransportation> is false.

 Given his own attitudes Freddie will agree with Jeremy.
-But he won’t always agree with Jeremy.
+But he will not always agree with Jeremy.
 Jeremy holds that <Mary will survive brain death> is true.
 Freddie disagrees.
-The assessor relative conativist can say that <Mary will survive brain death> is true at Jeremy’s context, and false at Freddie’s, and that <Mary will survive teletransportation> is false at both their contexts (though true at Mary’s).
+The assessor relative conativist can say that <Mary will survive brain death> is true at Jeremy’s context and false at Freddie’s and that <Mary will survive teletransportation> is false at both their contexts (though true at Mary’s).

-The extreme realiser relative pluralist will allow that the propositions that Freddie, Mary and Jeremy assert, are all true.
-But she achieves this result by holding that Mary is asserting a proposition about self-directed personal-identity, and Freddie and Jeremy are asserting propositions about two different senses of other-directed personal-identity (O1 and O2) that correspond to their different patterns of other-directed attitudes.
-So, Freddie asserts that <Mary will surviveO1 brain death> while Jeremy denies that <Mary will surviveO2 brain death>.
-So, not only are Freddie and Jeremy talking past Mary, but they are also talking past one another.
-This seems a rather unwieldy view to take of the number of notions of personal-identity at play, and also seems to fail to capture a clear sense in which the parties are in fact disagreeing with one another.
+The extreme realizer relative pluralist will allow that the propositions that Freddie, Mary, and Jeremy assert are all true.
+But she achieves this result by holding that Mary is asserting a proposition about self-directed personal identity, and Freddie and Jeremy are asserting propositions about two different senses of other-directed personal identity (O1 and O2) that correspond to their different patterns of other-directed attitudes.
+That is, Freddie asserts that <Mary will surviveO1 brain death> while Jeremy denies that <Mary will surviveO2 brain death>.Not only are Freddie and Jeremy talking past Mary, but they are also talking past one another.
+This seems a rather unwieldy view to take of the number of notions of personal identity at play and also seems to fail to capture a clear sense in which the parties are in fact disagreeing with one another.

+4.4.
+Reason Four

-Reason Four: Self/other assessor relative conativism makes sense of our practices.
-Consider a young infant who does not yet have sufficiently rich self-directed attitudes that they are, determinately, organised around any particular relation.
-According to self-directed private realiser relative conativism, then, for some range of events, there will be no fact of the matter whether the infant will survive those events or not.
-Suppose that the infant is sick and must either (a) undergo a procedure in which there will be physical discontinuity but not psychological discontinuity, or (b) undergo a procedure in which there will be psychological discontinuity but not physical discontinuity.
-Suppose that the infant’s self-directed attitudes do not determine that the infant will, or will not, survive in either (a) or (b).
+Assessor relative conativism makes sense of our practices.
+Consider a young infant who does not yet have sufficiently rich self-directed attitudes that they are, determinately, organized around any particular relation.
+According to self-directed private realizer relative conativism, then, for some range of events, there will be no fact of the matter whether the infant will survive those events or not.
+Suppose that the infant is sick and must either (a) undergo a procedure in which there will be physical discontinuity but not psychological discontinuity or (b) undergo a procedure in which there will be psychological discontinuity but not physical discontinuity.
+Suppose that the infant’s self-directed attitudes do not determine that the infant will or will not survive either (a) or (b).